uktrade/iigb-beta-content/content/_labels/labels.md

  ar_SA: لا
 form_jumbo_title:
  label:
-  de_DE: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  de_DE: 'Contact our Investment Services team for:'
-  en_US: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  en_US: 'Contact our Investment Services team for:'
-  zh_CN: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  zh_CN: 'Contact our Investment Services team for:'
-  ja_JP: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  ja_JP: 'Contact our Investment Services team for:'
-  es_ES: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  es_ES: 'Contact our Investment Services team for:'
-  pt_BR: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  pt_BR: 'Contact our Investment Services team for:'
-  pt_INT: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  pt_INT: 'Contact our Investment Services team for:'
-  ar_SA: 'To find out more about taking your investment forward, contact our Investment Services team for:'
+  ar_SA: 'Contact our Investment Services team for:'
  options:
-  '0': Insights into the UK market
+  '0': more information about taking your investment forward '1': insights into the UK market
-  '1': Help building connections
+  '2': help building connections
-  '2': Information about specific investment opportunities and practical support
+  '3': information about specific investment opportunities and practical support
   de_DE:
+  - more information about taking your investment forward
-  - Insights into the UK market
+  - insights into the UK market
-  - Help building connections
+  - help building connections
-  - Information about specific investment opportunities and practical support
+  - information about specific investment opportunities and practical support
   en_US:
+  - more information about taking your investment forward
-  - Insights into the UK market
+  - insights into the UK market
-  - Help building connections
+  - help building connections
-  - Information about specific investment opportunities and practical support
+  - information about specific investment opportunities and practical support
   zh_CN:
+  - more information about taking your investment forward
-  - Insights into the UK market
+  - insights into the UK market
-  - Help building connections
+  - help building connections
-  - Information about specific investment opportunities and practical support
+  - information about specific investment opportunities and practical support
   ja_JP:
+  - more information about taking your investment forward
-  - Insights into the UK market
+  - insights into the UK market
-  - Help building connections
+  - help building connections
-  - Information about specific investment opportunities and practical support
+  - information about specific investment opportunities and practical support
   es_ES:
+  - more information about taking your investment forward
-  - Insights into the UK market
+  - insights into the UK market
-  - Help building connections
+  - help building connections
-  - Information about specific investment opportunities and practical support
+  - information about specific investment opportunities and practical support
   pt_BR:
+  - more information about taking your investment forward
+  - insights into the UK market
+  - help building connections
+  - information about specific investment opportunities and practical support
   pt_INT:
+  - more information about taking your investment forward
-  - Insights into the UK market
+  - insights into the UK market
-  - Help building connections
+  - help building connections
-  - Information about specific investment opportunities and practical support
+  - information about specific investment opportunities and practical support
   ar_SA:
+  - more information about taking your investment forward
-  - Insights into the UK market
+  - insights into the UK market
-  - Help building connections
+  - help building connections
-  - Information about specific investment opportunities and practical support
+  - information about specific investment opportunities and practical support
 form_jumbo_content:
- de_DE: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ de_DE: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
- en_US: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ en_US: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
- zh_CN: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ zh_CN: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
- ja_JP: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ ja_JP: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
- es_ES: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ es_ES: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
- pt_BR: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ pt_BR: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
- pt_INT: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ pt_INT: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
- ar_SA: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.
+ ar_SA: The team may put you in touch with a UK government office in your region to support you with advice relevant to your country.
 form_next:
  de_DE: Weiter
  en_US: Next